 9.1.
-An application to be entered in the Register may be made by:
+An application to be entered in the Register may be made by: Page | 13 and such application must be made by completing a Registration Form.

 - (a) an Adult Member on their own behalf or by their legal guardian; or - (b) any other Member who is not an Adult Member, by his or her parent or legal guardian or a person who the Board considers to stand in the stead of a parent of that other Member;